 Tip: Export your vlogs in a recognizable format by YouTube and always aim for the best quality possible.

-Of course, you don't really need to go and spend a ton of money on expensive video editing software’s, unless you're going to be vlogging on a professional level that is.
+Of course, you don't really need to go and spend a ton of money on an expensive video editing software, as I said, unless you're going to be vlogging on a professional level, that is.

-Creating vlogs is one challenge in itself, the other is using them to help you drive traffic to your blog.
+Creating vlogs is one challenge in itself, the other is using them to help drive traffic and readers to your blog.

-Here’s a list of things to do to optimize your video vlogs -
+In addition to the tips Brian shares in his video above, here's a list of things you can do to optimize your video vlogs -

-Like any other online content promotion, your vlogs needs some serious exposure in order to get views and traffic, so the best way to do this is to promote them along with your YouTube channel.
+Like any online content, your vlogs needs some exposure to get traffic, views, and conversions, so the best way to do this is to promote them along with your YouTube channel.

-The more people that subscribe to your channel, the more chances you'll have at promoting your vlogs to those subscribers and growing your blog.
+The more people who subscribe to your channel, the more chances you'll have to promote your new vlogs to those subscribers.